A Variant of Wythoff's Game Defined by Hofstadter's G-Sequence: The Sum of the Variant of Wythoff's game and a one-pile Nim

 \section{The Sum of the Variant of Wythoff's game and a one-pile Nim}

-\begin{definition} By using Definition \ref{sumofgames}, we make the sum of the game in Definition \ref{wythoffvar} and a pile of one stone, and we denote the position of the game by $(x,y,z)$, where $x,y$ are the number of stones in the first and the second pile and $z=1$ if there is one stone in the third pile and $ z=0$ if not. $(x,y)$ can be considered as the position on a chessboard.
-We denote by $P_3$ the set of $\mathcal{P}$-positions of this game.
-We let $M_4(x,y,1)=(x,y,0)$. \end{definition}
+\begin{definition} Applying Definition \ref{sumofgames}, we define the sum of the game in Definition \ref{wythoffvar} and the game of a pile of one stone. \end{definition} We denote the position of the game in Definition \ref{variantsum} by three coordinates $\{x,y,z\}$.
+The coordinates $x,y$ define the number of stones in the first and second piles, or, if we use a queen in the game, the position of the queen on the chessboard.
+The parameter $z=1$ if there is a stone in the third pile, and $z=0$ if there is no stone in the third pile.
+Note that when $z=0$, the games in Definitions \ref{variantsum} and \ref{wythoffvar} are the same game.
+Let $P_3$ be the set of $\mathcal{P}$-positions of the game in Definition \ref{variantsum}, and let $M_4(x,y,z)=(x,y,0)$.